Categories

 Your program is responsible for ordering and paying for the ABSITE for all of your examinees even when taking the exam with a different program.

-When completing the order form, you would select the host program from the Alternate Site of Examination drop down menu.
+When completing the order form, you must select the host program from the Alternate Site of Examination drop down menu.
 The host program must be an ACGME-accredited general surgery program.

-No. Changes to your trainee roster will be accepted until December 31 of a given academic year, via email.
+No. Changes to your trainee roster will be accepted via email until December 31 of a given academic year.

 The clinical level at which any resident’s ABSITE is scored is ultimately the program’s decision.
 Any change to a clinical level on the order form will not change the clinical level for that resident on your program’s previously submitted trainee roster.